goFrendiAsgard/No-CMS/readme.md

 - __Code contribution:__ Sometime I make mistakes, and to make it worse, sometime I do not even know how to fix those mistakes (It is a rare case however).
 If you are also a PHP coder, and you know how to fix things or make things better, just submit an issue or [Pull Request](http://help.github.com/send-pull-requests/) on the [__development branch of No-CMS repository__](https://github.com/goFrendiAsgard/No-CMS/tree/development) on GitHub.

+- __Improve user guide:__ I am not a native English speaker.
+Sometime I also find dificulty to explain things.
+If you think you can improve No-CMS's user guide, please have a visit [here](https://github.com/goFrendiAsgard/No-CMS/blob/development/doc/tutorial.md) and edit things.

 - __Translation:__ I know several programming languages, but human natural languages is much more harder to learn.
 If you want your native language to be available in No-CMS, please do some translation and submit a pull request on github.
 However, if github scare you, do not worry.
 Just email me directly.

 - __Tell your friends:__ If you think No-CMS is great, tell your friend.
 With more users & contributors, No-CMS will surely become better since there will be many people test it on different environments.